-On December 7, 2012, the Company issued \$600.0 million aggregate principal amount of 5.125% senior unsecured notes due 2021 with semi-annual fixed interest payments on June 1 and December 1 of each year.
+On December 7, 2012, the Company issued \$600.0 million aggregate principal amount of 5.125% senior unsecured notes due 2021 (the "2021 Notes") with semi-annual fixed interest payments on June 1 and December 1 of each year.
 The Company used the net proceeds from such issuance to fund a portion of the purchase price to acquire Safety-Kleen.
-The Company repurchased \$5.0 million principal amount of the 2021 Notes during 2014.
-On March 14, 2016, the Company issued \$250.0 million aggregate principal amount as additional notes under the indenture.
-At December 31, 2016 and 2015, the fair value of the Company's 2021 Notes was \$861.9 million and \$599.5 million, respectively, based on quoted market prices or other available market data.
+The Company repurchased \$5.0 million principal amount of 2021 Notes during 2014.
+On March 14, 2016, the Company issued an additional \$250.0 million aggregate principal amount of 2021 Notes as additional notes under the indenture.
+At December 31, 2017 and 2016, the fair value of the Company's 2021 Notes was \$855.7 million and \$861.9 million, respectively, based on quoted market prices or other available market data.
 The fair value of the 2021 Notes is considered a Level 2 measure according to the fair value hierarchy.
 The Company may redeem some or all of the 2021 Notes at any time upon proper notice, at the following redemption prices plus unpaid interest:

 Year Percentage

-Prior to December 1, 2017 102.563%
+Prior to December 1, 2018 101.281%

-After December 1, 2017 101.281%

-After December 1, 2018 100 000%
+On or after December 1, 2018 100.000%

-The 2020 Notes and the 2021 Notes (collectively, the "Notes") and the related indentures contain various customary non-financial covenants and are guaranteed by substantially all the Company's current and future domestic restricted subsidiaries.
-The Notes are the Company's and the guarantors' senior unsecured obligations ranking equally with the Company's and the guarantors' existing and future senior unsecured obligations and senior to any future indebtedness that is expressly subordinated to the Notes and the guarantees.
-The Notes are effectively subordinated to all of the Company's and the Company's revolving credit facility and capital lease obligations to the extent of the value of the assets securing such secured indebtedness.
-The Notes are not guaranteed by the Company's existing and future Canadian or other foreign subsidiaries, and the Notes are structurally subordinated to all indebtedness and other liabilities, including trade payables, of the Company's subsidiaries that are not guarantors of the Notes.
+The 2020 Notes and 2021 Notes (collectively, the "Senior Unsecured Notes") and the related indentures contain various customary non-financial covenants and are guaranteed by substantially all of the Company's current and future domestic restricted subsidiaries.
+The Senior Unsecured Notes are the Company's and the guarantors' senior unsecured obligations ranking equally with the Company's and the guarantors' existing and future senior unsecured obligations and senior to any future indebtedness that is expressly subordinated to the Notes and the guarantees.
+The Senior Unsecured Notes are effectively subordinated to all of the Company's and the Company subsidiaries' secured indebtedness under the Company's Term Loan Agreement, revolving credit facility and capital lease obligations to the extent of the value of the assets securing such secured indebtedness.
+The Senior Unsecured Notes are not guaranteed by the Company's existing and future Canadian or other foreign subsidiaries, and are structurally subordinated to all indebtedness and other liabilities, including trade payables, of the Company's subsidiaries that are not guarantors of the Senior Unsecured Notes.

 Revolving Credit Facility.
-On November 1, 2016, the Company and one of the Company's subsidiaries (the "Canadian Borrower") entered into an amended and restated credit agreement for the Company's revolving credit facility with Bank of America, N.A. ("BofA"), as agent for the lenders under the facility.
+On November 1, 2016, the Company and one of the Company's subsidiaries (the "Canadian Borrower") entered into an amended and restated credit agreement for the Company's revolving credit facility with Bank of America, N.A. ("BofA"), as agent for the lenders under the facility (the "Agent").
 Under the amended and restated facility, the Company has the right to obtain revolving loans and letters of credit for a combined maximum of up to \$300.0 million (with a sub-limit of \$250.0 million for letters of credit) and the Canadian Borrower has the right to obtain revolving loans and letters of credit for a combined maximum of up to \$100.0 million (with a \$75.0 million sub-limit for letters of credit).
-Availability under the U.S. line is subject to a borrowing base basically comprised of 85% of the eligible accounts receivable of the Company and its U.S. subsidiaries plus 100% of cash deposited in a controlled account with the Agent, and availability under the Canadian line is subject to a borrowing base basically comprised of 85% of the eligible accounts receivable of the Company's Canadian subsidiaries plus 100% of cash deposited in a controlled account with the Agent's Canadian affiliate.
+Availability under the U.S. line is subject to a borrowing base basically comprised of 85% of the eligible accounts receivable of the Company and line is subject to a borrowing base basically comprised of 85% of the eligible accounts receivable of the Company's Canadian subsidiaries plus 100% of cash deposited in a controlled account with the Agent, and availability under the Company's Canadian subsidiaries plus 100% of cash deposited in a controlled account with the Agent's Canadian affiliate.
 Subject to certain conditions, the facility will expire on November 1, 2021.